jmcguire/learning/python/README.md

 ## REGULAR EXPRESSIONS

-Regular expressions aren't as integrated as in Perl, but Python does give you a regexp string type, `r'regexp'` to help.
+Regular expressions aren't as integrated as in Perl, but Python does give you a raw string type, `r'regexp'` to help.
 This string won't interpret anything in the string.
 This lets you do stuff like `r'\1 \2 \\ comment'` without fear of an unreadable amount of backslash escaping.